 Families who've lost loved ones during the coronavirus (COVID-19) pandemic have been hit hard.
 For many, it's been an unimaginably painful time both emotionally and financially.
 The Federal Emergency Management Agency (FEMA) is providing reimbursement of funeral, interment and cremation expenses for COVID-19 related deaths.

-FEMA will begin accepting applications for COVID-19 funeral assistance on Monday, April 12, 2021, through a dedicated call center.
+FEMA began accepting applications for COVID-19 funeral assistance on Monday, April 12, 2021, through a dedicated call center.

 In this article, you will learn: